ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<FieldGroup_identifier>`|`<FieldGroup_identifier>`|All valid Field group identifiers can be set as value(s)|

-## Language Limitation
+## Language limitation

-A Language (`Language`) Limitation specifies whether the User has access to work on the specified translation.
+A Language (`Language`) limitation specifies whether the User has access to work on the specified translation.

-A user with this Limitation is allowed to:
+A user with this limitation is allowed to:

  - Create new content with the given translation(s) only.
 This only applies to creating the first version of a content item.